Yazidis in Armenia: Distribution

 There are 22 rural settlements in Armenia with Yazidi majority.
 The biggest Yazidi village in Armenia is Verin Artashat in Ararat Province with 4,270 residents.

 Aragatsotn Province

 There are 19 Yazidi-inhabited villages in Aragatsotn Province.

 Armavir Province

 There are two Yazidi villages in Armavir Province: Yeraskhahun and Ferik, both in the former Ejmiatsin district.

-On 29 September 2012 Yazidis opened their first temple outside their Lalish homeland - the temple of "Ziarat" in Aknalich village in Armavir province of Armenia.
-In August 2015 an architectural design for a new temple in Aknalich was released; the temple is planned to be completed in 2017.
-This temple, the world's largest Yazidi temple, was built next to the Ziarat temple and has opened in September 2019, under the name "Quba Mere Diwane".
+On 29 September 2012, Yazidis opened their first temple outside their Lalish homeland, the temple of Ziarat in Aknalich in the Armavir Province of Armenia.
+In September 2019, the world's largest Yazidi temple was opened next to the temple of Ziarat under the name Quba Mere Diwane.

 Ararat Province

-The only Yazidi village is Verin Artashat, near Artashat.
+The only Yazidi village in Ararat Province is Verin Artashat, near Artashat.

-Genetics

-Kurds developed an own typical genetic profile called "Modal Kurdish Haplotype" (KMH or MKMH for Muslim Kurds) on subclade J2-M172 with the following loci: 14-15-23-10-11-12.
-The highest percentage of this haplotype has been measured so far in Yazidis in Armenia and in Muslim Kurds from Northern Iraq: